 What Every Successful Instructor Needs

 Before you can become a spin instructor, you will need to obtain a cycle instructor certification through an accredited program.
-When selecting a program, you will want to look for a certification course that covers various cycling programs and techniques.
+When selecting a program, you will want to look for a certification course that covers various cycling programs and techniques for spin classes.
 It's also important to look for a course that can help you create a class that accommodates all levels of endurance, speed and strength, along with choreography techniques, studio setup and design.

 In order to meet your requirements, you'll also be required to enroll in a CPR training and certification course to ensure that you have the skills to effectively manage and tend to any situation that may occur while you're teaching.
 While spinning is a safe, and typically low-impact workout, it still challenges the body and can post more of a challenge for some.